jakemcc/test-refresh/README.md

 # lein-test-refresh

-This is a Leiningen plug-in that automatically refreshes and then runs your `clojure.test` tests when a file in your project changes
+This is a Leiningen plug-in that automatically refreshes and then runs your `clojure.test` tests when a file in your project changes.

+It also works with [expectations](https://github.com/clojure-expectations/expectations) [clojure.test compatible syntax](https://clojure-expectations.github.io/clojure-test.html).

 ## Features